Tumors Shed Cells

 Cutting Edge Processing & Analysis

 The processing includes staining the atypical cells we isolate and identifying the cell's markers using established methods to create highly interpretable slides.
-Pathologists, who are trained to specifically analyze tissue, blood, and cells, analyze those slides and cell markers to identify whether or not the atypical cells are tumor cells as well as the likely source of the tumor, also known as the tissue of origin (i.e., where is it coming from).
+Pathologists, who are trained to specifically analyze tissue, blood, and cells, analyze those slides and cell markers to identify whether or not the atypical cells are tumor cells.
+The pathologist issues a board-certified pathology report for every viable sample.

 Finding CTCs for Quick Intervention